Collective dynamic length increases monotonically in pinned and unpinned glass forming systems: Results Discussions

-\textbf{Salt effects on the dynamic length:} The interaction potential (Eq. \ref{DLVO}) between charged colloidal particles may be altered by adding monovalent salts.
+\textbf{Salt effects on the dynamic length:} The interaction potential (Eqn. \eqref{DLVO}) between charged colloidal particles may be altered by adding monovalent salts.
 Because salt effects can be probed experimentally, it is of interest to predict the changes in the dynamics at $\rho_r \ne 0$.
-We performed simulations with $\rho_r =5$ (Eqn.~\eqref{rhor}) to assess the extent to which $\xi^c_d$ and $\xi^s_d$ change as a function of $\phi$.
+We performed simulations with $\rho_r =5$ and $10$ (Eqn.~\eqref{rhor}) to assess the extent to which $\xi^c_d$ and $\xi^s_d$ change as a function of $\phi$.
 As before, we fit Eqn.~\eqref{equColl} and Eqn.~\eqref{equSelf} to the OZ equation.
-The $\xi_d^s$ calculated using $S_4^s(q,t)$ and $\xi_d^c$ calculated using $S^c_{mp}(q,t)$ grows \textit{monotonically} as a function of $\phi$ for $\rho_{\text{pin}} =0.0$ (Fig.~\ref{collectiveLengthRho5} (a)).
+For $\rho_r =5$ and $\rho_{\text{pin}}=0.0,$ the $\xi_d^s$ and $\xi_d^c$ grows \textit{monotonically} as a function of $\phi$ (Fig.~\ref{collectiveLengthRho5} (a)).
 For $\rho_{\text{pin}} = 0.08$, $\xi_d^c$ increases \textit{monotonically} but $\xi^s_d$ grows \textit{non-monotonically} as a function of $\phi$ (Fig.~\ref{collectiveLengthRho5} (b)).
 It is worth noting that the peak in $\xi_d^s$ is at $\phi \approx 0.35$, which is much higher than the value at $\rho_r =0$ because $\phi_d$ depends on the salt concentration (see Table 1 in \cite{Hyun2019}).
-The simulations at $\rho_r \ne 0$ are qualitatively the same as those in the absence of salt.
+It is worth noting that peak in $\xi_d^s$ for $\rho_r =0$ is much more prominent than for $\rho_r =5$ (compare Fig.~\ref{collectiveLength} (d) and Fig.~\ref{collectiveLengthRho5} (b)).
+For $\rho_r =10 $, there is a sign of non-monotonicity in $\xi_d^s$ at $\phi\sim 0.44$ (Fig.~\ref{collectiveLengthRho5} (c)) although it is not as clear as $\rho_r =0$ or $\rho_r =5$.
+This is because as the salt concentration increases the effective range of interaction potential decreases.
+Therefore, the effect of pinned particles on the dynamics of unpinned particles will be weaker at high salt concentrations.
+Thus, one needs to simulate high $\rho_{\text{pin}}$ or high packing fractions to see similar prominent peak in $\xi^s_d$ as $\rho_r =0$.